 Open research ensures transparency across the research lifecycle, promoting rigour, reproducibility, and public trust in research.
 The benefits of open research practices for improving the quality and integrity of research have been widely documented, and the UK Government R&D Roadmap recognizes that open research contributes to a positive research culture.
-Professor Marcus Munafò (Chair of the Steering Group of the UK Reproducibility Network; UKRN) and Andy Jones (UoL UKRN Local Network Lead) will be talking about Open Research and how adopting Open Research practices can help address reproducibility issues.
+Professor Emily Farran (UK Reproducibility Network Institutional Lead, University of Surrey and Andy Jones (University of Liverpool UKRN Local Network Lead) will be talking about Open Research and how adopting Open Research practices can help address reproducibility issues.

 Thursday 17th February 3.30 pm – 4.30 pm

 Professor George Talbot, Pro Vice Chancellor (Research) and Dean of Arts & Sciences, Edge Hill University will close ORW 2022 and introduce our final session.

 In 2021 several Universities held competitions to celebrate and reward research colleagues for their open practices.
 In the last session for Open Research Week 2022, we have asked three winners to talk about what they did and what they are doing now.

 Dr Alanna Skuse won the University of Reading’s Open Research Award 2021 with an outstanding case study on the challenges and benefits of publishing Open Access in the humanities.
 Alanna is a lecturer in the Dept of English and is funded by a Wellcome Trust University Award.

 Dr Marton Ribary won the University of Surrey’s Open Research case study award and was commended for fully embracing open research practice at every stage of the research practice.
 Marton is currently a Leverhulme Early Career Research Fellow in the School of Law.